 While your medical bills continue to mount, they’ll likely offer a lowball settlement.
 They hope you’ll take it without a second thought.
-Unfortunately, that dollar amount may not even come close to taking care of the expenses you are going to be left with after an accident.
+Unfortunately, that dollar amount may not even come close to taking care of the expenses you are going to be left with after the truck accident.

 It’s time to get an experienced truck accident attorney in Jackson, MS, on your side.
 Your semi-truck attorney will fight for your rights and compensation.
 Contact the team at Derek L. Hall, PC today by phone or online for your free, no-obligation consultation.

 Truck Crashes Are More Severe and Claims Are More Complex

 Truck accidents are much more complex than other types of vehicle accidents.
 They can cause much more serious and extensive injuries to victims.